ipfs/ipfs-blog/src/_blog/snapshot-case-study.md

 — [Fabien](https://twitter.com/bonustrack87), Founder and CEO, Snapshot Labs
 :::

 ## Snapshot & IPFS: the future

 As Snapshot continues to evolve, the team looks forward to decentralizing its tech stack so that anyone can run a node, reducing the dependency on the Snapshot Node.js servers.
 Thanks to IPFS's integral role in Snapshot, a significant part of their data layer is already decentralized.

-_Note: Metrics and other details in this case study are current as of August 2022.
-Details may change in the interim._
+> **Note:** This case study was originally published in the [IPFS docs](https://docs.ipfs.tech/concepts/case-study-snapshot/).
+Metrics and other details in this case study are current as of August 2022.
+Details may change in the interim.\_